mrpaulishaili/calculator-app/README.md

 - [ ] To allow the esc key to clear all items
 - [x] Slow transition effet DOMContentLoaded.
-- [ ] To recieve inout & command from computer keyboard
+- [ ] To recieve input & command from computer keyboard
 - [ ] Implement welcome / splash screen and close app feature.
 - [ ] Add comma number formatter to number values on display
 - [x] Add box-shadow to give reality feel